The OPHA Board of Directors

 Robb is the lead organizer of CannAct, a national cannabis action conference focused on public health, youth prevention, and safety, and ToPCon; a national commercial tobacco prevention conference.
 He has a bachelor’s degree from Lewis and Clark College, a master's degree from the University of Oregon, and a graduate certificate in Virtual Team Management from Cornell University.

-Passionate about advancing public health, Briana (she/her) entered the field after working domestically and abroad in agriculture.
+Passionate about advancing public health, Briana Arnold, MPH, entered the field after working domestically and abroad in agriculture.
 She is interested in the intersections of public health and food systems, climate adaptation, health equity, and, informed by her own rural upbringing, advancing opportunities for those living in rural areas.

 In his previous role as Senior Program Coordinator at Washington County Public Health, he led federally funded health literacy initiatives through community-based partnerships and investments in community health workers to improve access to care for migrant and seasonal farmworkers and individuals with limited English proficiency.